XRPLF/rippled/CONTRIBUTING.md

 When you submit a pull request, please link the corresponding XLS in the description.
 An XLS still in draft status is considered a work-in-progress and open for discussion.
-Please allow time time for questions, suggestions, and changes to the XLS draft.
+Please allow time for questions, suggestions, and changes to the XLS draft.
 It is the responsibility of the XLS author to update the draft to match the final implementation when its corresponding pull request is merged, unless the